-Although our measures of labour market concentration are constructed using the entire population, the regressions are conducted on random subsamples of the population in three out of six countries.23 Descriptive statistics of our data are provided in Appendix Table C.1.
+Although our measures of labour market concentration are constructed using the entire population, the regressions are conducted on random subsamples of the population in three out of six countries.29 Descriptive statistics of our data are provided in Appendix Table C.1.
 Unsurprisingly, (monthly, daily and hourly) wages of full-timers are lower for new hires than in the whole working population, in all countries.
 Women represent about 40% of new hires and this share is quite homogeneous across countries - 40% in Denmark, 42% in France, 44% in Germany, 38% in Italy, 45% in Portugal, and 41% in Spain.
 Workers in our full samples are about 40 years old on average.
 New hires are somewhat younger with a mean age ranging from 33 in Denmark and France, to 34 in Spain and 36 in Germany, Italy and Portugal.
 Full-timers represent a vast majority of the workforce, ranging from 93% in Portugal to 79% in Denmark, 72% in France and 64% in Germany.
 The distribution of educational levels (computed excluding missing values) varies substantially across countries.
 In Germany, 70% of the workers have upper secondary education while only 16% have attended higher education.
-In contrast, in France (resp.
-Denmark) 45% (resp.
-36%) of the working population has not attained upper secondary education while 33% (resp.
-40%) has some higher education.
+In contrast, in France 45% of the working population has not attained upper secondary education while 33% has some higher education.
+Denmark lies in between with only 23% of the employees without upper secondary education and 28% with some higher education.
 In Portugal, the educational level of the workforce is overall lower with 53% of the workers having less than upper secondary education and 28% having no more than high-school education.
-Finally, the
+The proportion of new hires on permanent contracts also varies a lot across countries from 67% in Germany to 44% in France, 22% in Portugal, 32% in Italy and 16% in Spain.
+The dual nature of the Spanish labour market is confirmed by the small rate of conversion from temporary to permanent contracts: only 5.7% in the course of the first year following hiring, as compared to 16% in Italy.
+Finally, the vast majority of employees are covered by sector-level collective agreements in our data - 51% in Germany and 74% in Portugal - while firm-level agreements only cover 10% of employees in Germany and 7% in Portugal - see Appendix Table C.2.